PonPonTheBonBon/SSBB-HD-stickers/README.md

 Create an issue, put links together with the filename from the folder stickers original,
 and someone (such as me) can then process those into HD stickers.

+Ensure to also include the original source image, unedited, used for the HD sticker, put that image in the folder [source images](/source%20images), with the same name as the sticker.

 ### Can I use these?
 Feel free to download the folder "stickers HD" and put it in the game.
 Follow guides regarding replacing internal files with external ones.